payoyo5150/Thinkpad-L530-Hackintosh/README.md

 # MY SPECS :

 HM76 Chipset

 I7 3632qm

 2x8gb DDR3 Corsair Vengeance 1600mhz

 Samsung EVO 840 ssd

 1366x768 shitty screen

 9-cells battery

 Docking station 4337 (only the audio jack won't work on it, but I'm using a Focusrite Scarlett 2i2 when docked)

-Note that most Intel core cpu will work, but if you have the celeron model, you'll have to toss this (bad) cpu since it isn't supported by MacOS. but I suggest getting an i7, the 3520m for example if you are low on money (dual core, 2,9ghz)
+Note that Intel core cpus will work, but if you have the celeron model, you'll have to toss this (bad) cpu since it isn't supported by MacOS. but I suggest getting an i7, the 3520m for example if you are low on money (dual core, 2,9ghz)

-I even tried a 3630qm (45w tdp cpu for a 35w tdp laptop).
-It was overheating, but I'm sure that it could be fine with some thermal grizzly paste.
-The 3632qm is the best CPU you can get with the right tdp for this laptop.
+The 3632qm is the best CPU you can get with the right tdp for this laptop, but it could be tricky to find one.

 # BIOS SETTINGS